We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 A $15 medical consultation fee is required with purchase.
 All tests are followed up with a medical consultation.
 Your medical consultation fee also gives you unlimited messaging with NURX’s medical team for 1 year.

-Best for quick results
+Best for follow-up support

 - Price: $$$

 TBD runs the Roche cobas HPV test.
 It checks for HPV strains 16 and 18 and a dozen other high risk types.